 3. 2023 will be a kinder year for buyers

 This year, we’ll start seeing something resembling more of a buyer’s market.
 Historically, discounting has been available, but not recently due to the high demand.
-As the market starts to level out from the recent rapid growth and the supply of fractional aircraft increases, some level of negotiation is likely to return.
+As the market starts to level out from the recent rapid growth and the supply of fractional aircraft increases, some level of negotiation of fractional agreements is likely to return.

 4. New flexible structures will entice some to fractional ownership